The Neon Tetra fish is everything a beginner looks for before starting the fish keeping as a hobby.

 Tank Conditions and Requirements

 If you want your Neon Tetra to thrive, make sure to duplicate the water conditions and environment of their native for them.
 For this, you will need a dark substrate and dense plantation.
-It means Neon fish tank conditions should be similar to their natural habitat.
+This means that the conditions of Neon fish tanks should be similar to those of their natural habitat.

-For filtration, use sponge filter as Neon Tetras produce less amount of bio-waste compared to other fish.
-Change 25% of the water from the tank once a week.
-It will make the tank clean and maintain water conditions.
-The rapid change in water conditions can be very harmful to them.
+For filtration, use a sponge filter, as Neon Tetras produce less biowaste than other fish.
+Change 25% of the tank water once a week.
+This will keep the tank clean and maintain water conditions, which can be very harmful to them if conditions rapidly change.

 How Big of a Tank Do Tetras Need?

-The Neon fish tank size depends on the number of fishes you are planning to keep and type of aquarium.
-If you are planning to keep Tetras in School with a minimum of 15 members then we will recommend you to have the tank with 20 gallons capacity at least.
+The Neon fish tank size depends on the number of fish you are planning to keep and the type of aquarium you have.
+If you are planning to keep Tetras in School with a minimum of 15 members, then we recommend having a tank with a capacity of at least 20 gallons.

 Neon Tetra Diet

-Neon Tetras are omnivores so they can be fed with a variety of foods.
-In their natural habitat, they feed on algae, larvae and other tiny invertebrates.
+Neon Tetras are omnivores, so they can be fed a variety of foods.
+In their natural habitat, they feed on algae, larvae, and other tiny invertebrates.

 You can feed them frozen to live and premade to homemade food, and they will eat everything happily.
-Also, include high-quality flakes and pellets in their diet to maintain the nutrition level.
+Also, to maintain their nutrition level, include high-quality flakes and pellets in their diet.

 Neon Tetra Food

 Tubifex, Brine Shrimp, Blood Worms, and Daphnia can be added to their diet as supplements.
 Make sure to crush the food into small pieces; otherwise, they won’t be able to swallow them.
-For live food like worms, feed the ones that are small instead of crushing them.
+For live food like worms, feed the small ones instead of crushing them.

-Feeding them twice a day and only the amount they can finish in 3 minutes is more than enough for Neon Tetras.
+Feeding them twice daily and only the amount they can finish in 3 minutes is more than enough for Neon Tetras.
 You can reduce it to once a day as they reach maturity.

-Also, make sure there is variety in food to keep them excited and maintain the nutrition level.
+Also, ensure there is variety in food to keep them excited and maintain their nutrition level.
 The deficiency can affect their growth and lead to illness.

 Neon Tetra Tank Mates

 Neon Tetras are peaceful and will make a great companion to other non-aggressive fishes.
-The fishes that share the same size, temperament, and are not territorial will live peacefully with them.
+The fish of the same size and temperament, who are not territorial, will live peacefully with them.
 They should be bottom-dwellers as well.

-For the companion fishes, you can choose: Dwarf Cichlids, Small Catfish (e.g., Cory), Gourami (Avoid the Giant, Pearl, and Opaline), Barbs, etc. while avoiding Bettas, Cichlids, Angelfish, etc.
+For the companion fishes, you can choose Dwarf Cichlids, Small Catfish (e.g., Cory), Gourami (Avoid the Giant, Pearl, and Opaline), and Barbs, etc. while avoiding Bettas, Cichlids, Angelfish, etc.

-Avoid the fishes with large size and wide mouth.
+Avoid fish of large size and wide mouths.
 It won’t take much time for them to make your Neon Tetra their food.

 Neon Tetra Disease

 No fish is safe from catching a disease.
-The one that is quite common in this species is Neon Tetra Disease.
-Other variants, false Neon Tetra Disease is also very common.
-Both the diseases show the same symptoms and are as deadly as the other.
-It was named after Neon Tetras as this disease was first found in their species.
+Neon Tetra Disease is quite common in this species.
+Other variants, such as false Neon Tetra Disease, are also very common.
+Both diseases show the same symptoms and are as deadly as the other.
+It was named after Neon Tetras, as this disease was first found in their species.

 The false Neon Tetra disease can be cured if diagnosed in time.
 Both the disease show the same symptoms –

-• In some cases, the spine may become curved and body lumpy
+- In some cases, the spine may become curved and the body lumpy

-If one of the fishes show the symptoms of the disease, separate it from the tank as other fishes can get infected from them.
-This disease can be caught by eating poor quality food or other infected living organisms.
+If one of the fish shows symptoms of the disease, separate it from the tank, as other fish can become infected.
+This disease can be caught by eating poor-quality food or other infected living organisms.

 To prevent this disease, you can do the following –

-• Remove the dead organism from the tank before the fishes can feed on them
+- Remove the dead organisms from the tank before the fish can feed on them.

-• Regular check the coloration and health of the fishes
+- Regularly check the coloration and health of the fish.

 Neon Tetra Breeding

-Keeping Neon Tetra alive is much easier than breeding Neon Tetras.
-They need specific conditions and parameters for trigger mating.
-It should only be done in the presence of experienced aquarists as it can become tricky for beginners.
+Keeping Neon Tetras alive is much easier than breeding Them.
+They need specific conditions and parameters for trigger mating, which should only be done in the presence of experienced aquarists as it can become tricky for beginners.

 Before making the parameters suitable for them, you should be able to distinguish between male and female Neon Tetras.
 The males are slimmer, so the blue strips look straight on their abdomen area.
 In contrast, the females are round, so the blue strip looks curved.

-For the mating, you can put Neon Tetras in a separate tank as they need different temperatures and water conditions as the main tank.
-The pH should range between 6.0 to 7.0, while the temperature should be fewer degrees below 75oF.
+For mating, you can put Neon Tetras in a separate tank, as they need different temperatures and water conditions than the main tank.
+The pH should range between 6.0 and 7.0, while the temperature should be fewer degrees below 75oF.
 Any more or less than this can affect their health.

-The Neon Tetras are also known as ‘egg-spreader’ because of the way they breed.
-The female Neon Tetra lays approx. 100 eggs for the male to fertilize them.
-Once the eggs are fertilized, remove both the adult fishes from the tank and put them back in the main tank.
-It is because they can eat the eggs without realizing that the eggs belong to them.
+Neon Tetras are also known as ‘egg-spreaders’ because of their breeding.
+The female lays approximately 100 eggs for the male to fertilize.
+Once the eggs are fertilized, remove both adult fish from the tank and put them back in the main tank.
+This is because they can eat the eggs without realizing they belong to them.

-Soon the eggs will hatch, but the fries will stay there to soak all the nutrition out of them.
-It may take 2 to 3 days.
-After that, you can feed them the same food as adults by crushing it in smaller pieces.
+Soon, the eggs will hatch, but the fries will stay there to soak up all the nutrition.
+This may take 2 to 3 days.
+After that, you can feed them the same food as adults by crushing it into smaller pieces.

 Should You Keep Neon Tetras?

-The Neon Tetras are quite common and popular fish among the fish keeping enthusiasts.
-They are ideal for anyone who is looking for simple but beautiful fishes to start the fish keeping hobby.
+Neon Tetras are quite common and popular among fish-keeping enthusiasts.
+They are ideal for anyone looking for simple but beautiful fish to start a hobby.

 What do you think of Neon Tetra?
-Are you going to add these beautiful fishes in your tank?
+Are you going to add these beautiful fish to your tank?
 Let us know through your comments.